energye/designer/README.md

 ## Project Overview

-ENERGY Designer is a visual designer specifically built for the ENERGY cross-platform GUI framework, developed using the Go LCL component library.
-It provides a what-you-see-is-what-you-get (WYSIWYG) design experience with simplified GUI design capabilities.
-Developers can intuitively create and edit GUI interfaces by dragging controls and setting properties, while automatically generating corresponding Go source code.
+ENERGY Designer is a visual designer built exclusively for the ENERGY cross-platform GUI framework.
+Developed based on the Go LCL component library, it supports LCL native controls, CEF browser controls, and system-native WebView controls.

 ## Core Features